Banking services for children and young people

 • You can enrol a child as an OP cooperative bank owner-customer at the same time as you open an account or apply for a card.
 The child becomes an owner-customer when you pay the member cooperative contribution, which is 100 euros in most OP cooperative banks.
 As an owner-customer, the child gets 0.25% interest on their Current Account.

 You can invest in funds and stocks for the child when the child has their own Current Account.
 To invest in stocks, you'll also need a Book-entry Account or Equity Savings Account.
-Every child born in 2025 will receive an investment from us, worth 100 euros, in the OP-World Index fund.

 Three young people are chatting at school, looking together over a railing.